ResearchObject/bagit-ro/README.md

 formats complement each-other.
 They are however
 [not directly compatible](#considerations).

-This GitHub repository explains by example a profile a BagIt bag that is also a Research Object.
+This GitHub repository explains by example a profile for a BagIt bag to also be a Research Object.
 Feel free to
 [provide comments and raise issues](https://github.com/ResearchObject/bagit-ro-ex1/issues), or